JuliaQCD/.github/profile/README.md

 This code enabales you to perform lattice QCD calculations!
 A native Julia code for Lattice QCD.

-This package is organized as follows
+This package is organized as follows.
+Basically, upper side depends on lower packages.

 <figure>